jamesrowe1/READMEGenerator/Output/README.md

   asdf

   ## License<a name="license"></a>
-  This app is licensed under MIT
+  This app is licensed under Mozilla MPL 2.0

   ## Contributing<a name="contributing"></a>
   asdf